Petook : An Easter Story

 Petook lifted his head and

 Years pass and Petook is now quite old, and yet he is aware of something in the air on a particular day that is an unease, and in the distance is the hill of Calvary where …the three tall trunks always stood.
 Only when someone was to die were they there.

-Ms. Houselander’s picture book does not belabor the death of the now-grown young visitor to the vineyard from years before, as it is only seen by Petook, distantly.
+Ms. Houslander’s picture book does not belabor the death of the now grown young visitor of the vineyard from years before, as it is seen by Petook distantly.

 His reaction is one of sadness, yet expectant hope at the new batch of chicks that wife, Martha, is about to hatch.